How to Solve NTFS for Mac not Working on macOS Catalina/Mojave/High Sierra?

 Why NTFS for Mac not working on macOS Mojave?

-macOS Mojave is the latest Mac operating system which has just been available for a while.
+macOS Mojave is the Mac operating system which has just been available for a while.
 After upgrading to macOS Mojave, your third party software that allows your Mac to write to NTFS needs to be upgraded too.
 For example, if you're running NTFS for Mac, but it won't work on macOS Mojave untill you upgrade it to be Mojave compatible.

 Luckily, iBoysoft Drive Manager has been successfully upgraded and is now one of the few NTFS for macOS Mojave tools.